Morse inequalities for the Koszul complex of multi-persistence: Introduction

 {\bf Theorem.} For an $n$-parameter filtration $\{ X^u \}_{u\in \Z^n}$, for each grade $u\in \Z^n$, and for each $q\ge 0$, we have

+We observe that when $n=1$ these new bounds reduce to $\mu_q(u)\le \xi^q_0 (u)+ \xi^{q-1}_1 (u)$.
+Here it is important to underline that these inequalities hold thanks to the fact that we are considering homological Morse numbers and not the numbers of all critical cells entering at $u$.

-All the inequalities provided in this paper are obtained applying the Mayer-Vietoris spectral sequence to a double chain complex built from the filtration of $X$.
+All the inequalities provided in this paper are obtained via the Mayer-Vietoris spectral sequence associated with a double complex built from the filtration of $X$.
 This strategy generalizes that of \cite{landi2021discrete} where the particular case of $n=2$ is studied applying the Mayer-Vietoris homology exact sequence.
-In particular, differently from papers like \cite{Lipsky2011, govc2018approximate,casas2019distributing}, where the Mayer-Vietoris spectral sequence is used in the context of single-parameter persistent homology to merge local data into global information, we work only locally at a fixed grade $u$ of the multi-paramenter filtration, but considering all the possible homology degrees.
+In particular, differently from papers like \cite{Lipsky2011,govc2018approximate,casas2019distributing}, where the Mayer-Vietoris spectral sequence is used in the context of single-parameter persistent homology to merge local data into global information, we work only locally at a fixed grade $u$ of the multi-parameter filtration, but considering all the possible homology degrees.

-All in all, our inequalities prove that a persistence module having \lq\lq large'' Betti tables at grade $u$ does not necessarily come from a filtration with a large number of critical cells entering at $u$ unless the $p$th Betti tables with $p\ge 2$ are trivial.
-On the other hand, a large number of critical cells necessarily implies large values in the Betti tables of specific indices.
+At a basic level, our inequalities prove that a persistence module having \lq\lq large'' Betti tables at grade $u$ does not necessarily come from a filtration with a large number of critical cells entering at $u$ unless the $p$th Betti tables with $p\ge 2$ are trivial.
+On the other hand, a large homological Morse number necessarily implies large values in the Betti tables of specific indices.

+This is a more diversified behavior than the case $n=1$, in which we have $\mu_q(u)=\xi^q_0 (u)+ \xi^{q-1}_1 (u)$ by combining the inequalities introduced above.
+In other words, the homological Morse number of degree $q$ is equal to the number of births in degree $q$ plus the number of deaths in degree $q-1$.

+At a higher level, we believe our results are interesting from different perspectives.
+Firstly, in contrast to the state of the art in the literature where multi-parameter persistence modules are usually studied as obtained by applying homology in an arbitrary but fixed degree, our inequalities show the interplay among persistent homology modules at all the various homology degrees simultaneously.
+In particular, we can see that, contrary to one-parameter persistence where the entrance of a critical cell of dimension $q$ can modify only the persistence modules in degree $q$ or $q-1$, for multi-parameter persistence the effect of its entrance may involve many more homology degrees.

+Secondly, starting from Knudson's observation in \cite{knudson2008refinement} about the fact that the Betti tables in multi-parameter persistence are determined not only by elements corresponding to real critical cells in the filtration, but also by elements corresponding to virtual cells, our inequalities allow for a measure of the gap between the number of real critical cells and that of virtual critical cells.